 The primary objective of the Tunnel Level Enhancements in RIST Advanced Profile is to create a specification for a generic tunnel with packet loss recovery, similar to what is defined in RIST Simple Profile.
 This way, any non-RIST protocol can benefit from RIST packet recovery features.
-The tunnel can also provide a framework to add features such as fragmentation and lossless packet payload compression.
+The tunnel also provides optional features such as fragmentation and lossless packet payload compression.
 The tunnel definition is compatible with SMPTE ST 2022-1 and ST 2022-5 FEC, which may be combined with ARQ for packet recovery.